Newspaper Page Text

 future is that of the new cotton

-picking machine. perfected b ¥
+picking machine, perfected b y

-government experts. for the bene
+government experts, for the bene

 fit of the white cotton farmer in

-‘\';;(- south and to throw more than
+|i!.e south and to throw more than

-'a million Negro cotton pickers in
+ia million Negro cotton pickers in

-|the south out of jobs.
+i’he south out of jobs.
 Ever since

-‘the World war, poor whites in the
+'the World war. poor whites in the

-i south have been grabbing cff the
+I south have been grabbing off the

 work of various kinds that the

 Negro used to do.
-Movements have
+Movement:; have

 ben started to force white employ